-At morning break, the Reception children have their break in the Early Years building with their teacher.
+At morning break, the Reception children have their break with the KS1 children and suitably trained staff.
 Nursery children are with the Nursery staff at all times.

-At lunchtime the EYFS children eat in the dining room with Pre-Prep.
+At lunchtime the Reception children eat in the dining room with Pre-Prep.
 Members of the EYFS staff accompany them across and back, they also sit with them during lunch.
-After the children have eaten they return to the Early Years building.
-Nursery children remain with nursery staff in the building and Reception children join the Year 1 and 2 classes in the Pre-prep playground, all Pre-Prep teachers are Primary trained and have early years experience and there is a TA on duty trained in the early years.
+After the children have eaten they return to the Prep playground.
+All Pre-Prep teachers are Primary trained and have early years experience and there is a TA on duty trained in the early years.